The Sex Nest

 The Sex Nest (Das gelbe Haus am Pinnasberg) is a 1970 West German sex comedy directed by Alfred Vohrer.
 The film is about a brothel for neglected wives that is predominantly staffed by men.
 It is based on the novel by Bengta Bischoff.

 Plot summary

-The so-called yellow house Pinnasberg is a Hamburg brothel for women, which is, led by authoritarian "General" Werner Zibell, supported by its busy night porter.
-When one of his guys dies, he is replaced by the sociology student Stefan Bornemann which intends to do practical studies here.
+The so-called yellow house Pinnasberg is a Hamburg brothel for women, which is led by authoritarian "General" Werner Zibell, supported by its busy night porter.
+When one of his guys dies, he is replaced by sociology student Stefan Bornemann, who intends to do practical studies here.